 Exploring staggered quasi-exogenous regulatory changes in China, we find that the foreign bank entry deregulation significantly reduces the likelihood of stock price crashes of domestic listed firms.
-The effect is more pronounced among firms with ex-ante lower information quality and worse performances, which is supportive of a monitoring spillover effect of foreign bank penetration on the domestic firms.
+The effect is more pronounced among firms with ex-ante lower disclosure quality and worse performances, which indicates a monitoring spillover effect of foreign bank penetration on domestic firms.
 Moreover, we find evidence of reduced overall financing costs and extends loan maturity.
 Domestic firms’ corporate governance, fundamentals, and stock price efficiency improve as well.
 Overall, our findings highlight an unexplored role of the banking sector marketization in terms of curtailing stock price crash risks and improving the stability of stock markets.

 Keywords: Foreign Bank Entry; Stock Market Stability; Stock Price Crash; Regulatory Change; Information Quality; Monitoring Spillover Effect